-The Sharing Economy: How To Put Your Car To WorkLast Updated September 19, 2016
+The Car Sharing Economy: How To Put Your Car To WorkLast Updated February 5, 2020

 Owning a car can be expensive, but if you’re willing to put forth the effort, you can make back that money and more by providing transportation to others.
 There are several companies that specialize in helping people with vehicles connect with those in need of a ride.
 If you aren’t afraid of having strangers in your car, they can be a great way to make some extra cash.